Sampling Off-Axis Neutrino Fluxes with the Short-Baseline Near Detector: The BNB Beam line and SBND

-SBND is located along the BNB beamline at Fermilab, with the layout as shown in \cref{fig:beamline}.
+SBND is located along the BNB beam line at Fermilab, with the layout as shown in~\cref{fig:beamline}.
 Neutrinos at the BNB are created by colliding \qty{8}{\GeV} kinetic-energy protons on a beryllium target~\cite{miniboone_flux}.
 This collision produces secondary mesons, especially pions and kaons.
-The target is surrounded by an electromagnetic horn that generates a magnetic field to focus positive secondary particles and de-focus the negative ones.
-The secondary particles then enter a 45-meter region where most of the mesons decay, giving rise to the neutrino beam.
-The focusing of the positive secondaries gives rise to a neutrino-enhanced beam (neutrino mode).
-The polarity of the magnet can be reversed to focus negative particles, producing an antineutrino-enhanced beam (antineutrino mode).
-A 5-meter-long absorber, positioned at the end of the decay region, absorbs most of the surviving particles apart from the neutrinos.
+The target is surrounded by an electromagnetic horn that generates a magnetic field to focus positive secondary particles and defocus the negative ones.
+The secondary particles then enter a 45-m region where most of the mesons decay, giving rise to the neutrino beam.
+The focusing of the positive secondaries gives rise to a neutrino-enhanced beam.
+A 5-m-long absorber, positioned at the end of the decay region, absorbs most of the surviving particles apart from the neutrinos.
 The BNB runs parallel to the Earth's surface, $7$~m below ground, and the neutrinos produced in the BNB need to traverse an additional \qty{60}{\m} through the ground to reach SBND, which is located \qty{110}{\m} from the target.
 In neutrino mode, the BNB consists primarily of $\nu_\mu$ ($\sim93.5$\%) with energy up to $\sim3$ GeV, followed by $\bar\nu_\mu$ ($\sim6$\%), $\nu_e$ ($\sim0.45$\%), and $\bar\nu_e$ ($\sim0.05$\%).